ADD CONDITION

 Pregnancy

-Pregnant patients should be aware that sterile water for injection is classified as Pregnancy Category C. Animal reproduction studies have not been conducted with this product, and it remains unclear whether sterile water containing additives can cause fetal harm or affect reproductive capacity when administered to a pregnant woman.
-Therefore, sterile water for injection with additives should be given to pregnant women only if clearly needed, taking into consideration the potential risks versus benefits.
+Pregnancy Category C. Animal reproduction studies have not been conducted with sterile water for injection.
+The potential effects of sterile water containing additives on fetal harm or reproduction capacity in pregnant patients are not known.
+Therefore, sterile water for injection with additives should be administered to a pregnant woman only if clearly needed.
+Healthcare professionals should weigh the potential benefits against any possible risks when considering the use of this product in pregnant patients.

 Lactation